Ooredoo Maldives: Current standing

-The Company is part of the Ooredoo Group, an international telecommunications service provider with a customer base of over 138 Million spread across 10 countries as at December 31, 2016.
-The “Ooredoo” brand has been valued at US$3.1 Billion and recognized amongst the world's top fifty most valuable telecommunications brand by the leading intangible asset valuation consultancy, Brand Finance, in their “Telecoms 500 2017” report published on February 27, 2017.
+The company is part of the Ooredoo Group, an international telecommunications service provider with a customer base of over 138 Million spread across 10 countries as at 31 December 2016.
+The "Ooredoo" brand has been valued at US$3.1 Billion and recognised among the world's top fifty most valuable telecommunications brand by the leading intangible asset valuation consultancy, Brand Finance, in their "Telecoms 500 2017" report published on 27 February 2017.

-Technological Innovations
+Technological innovations

-As a technological company, Ooredoo Maldives has committed in bringing the latest technological advancements to Maldives. in line with this commitment Ooredoo Maldives is at the helm of the digital transformation in the Maldives, supporting consumers and businesses to reach their full potential.
 Ooredoo Maldives were the first operator to launch the first ever and fastest 3G and 4G Networks in the Maldives, and continued this trend by recently demonstrating the highest ever seen speeds in the country through 5G.

-On April 1, 2019, Ooredoo Maldives announced the rollout of HD Voice in the nation – an advanced telecommunication service enabled through Voice Over LTE (VoLTE) Services.
+On 1 April 2019, Ooredoo Maldives announced the rollout of HD Voice in the nation – an advanced telecommunication service enabled through Voice Over LTE (VoLTE) Services.
 Following in June 2019, Ooredoo Maldives enabled eSIM services and WiFi Calling in December 2019 for the very first time in the Maldives.
-To meet the evolving needs of its customers, Ooredoo Maldives continues to introduce new services, enabling everyone on the Ooredoo network to enjoy a great experience.
+To meet the evolving needs of its customers, Ooredoo Maldives continues to introduce new services.